paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Manis tags page](/images/hugo_themes/manis_tags.png#center)](/images/hugo_themes/manis_tags.png)

 Fixed width text even on navigation pages, which is sweeter than candy.
-Tags won't tell which one is most used, and posts don't show tags which is important because of lack of a summary.
+Tags won't tell which one is most used, and posts don't show tags which is important because of the absence of a summary.

 ### Single page

 [![Manis single post page](/images/hugo_themes/manis_single_post.png#center)](/images/hugo_themes/manis_single_post.png)

 In line with main and navigational pages, post content and nothing extra.
-The text is rendered in a very neat way, quotation and source code blocks adjusted to be in style with the theme, and it's done really nice.
+The text is rendered in an elegant way, quotation and source code blocks adjusted to be in style with the theme, and it's done nicely.
 Only next\previous posts shown below, no related posts.
 Disqus comments support is present.

 ---